Sign up for this email series:

 Always talk to your health care provider before making any changes in your child's medications or trying new supplements.
 Your doctor can help you check for dangerous interactions and make sure dosages are correct.

-Almost 10,000 MyEczemaTeam members are parents of children with eczema.
+More than 10,600 MyEczemaTeam members are parents of children with eczema.
 Some of them have weighed in with advice for helping kids with eczema get to sleep more easily, stay asleep, and wake up refreshed.

 “I’ve been using Childs Farm lotion,” one member said.
 “It’s very good.”